Professional AssociationsProfessional Associations: ACM | Eta Kappa Nu | IEEE | Tau Beta Pi | The Internet Engineering Task Force (IETF)

 More recently, he led a project to develop a highly secure CPU chip (SecureBlue) that has been used in 10's of millions of systems to protect these systems from physical attack and physical tampering.

-Even more recently, he invented and developed an initial prototype of SecureBlue++, an innovative CPU architecture that builds upon SecureBlue and provides "fine-grained" SecureBlue-like protection to protect the confidentiality and integrity of an application's information from the other software on a system including privileged software, like the operating system, device drivers and application's that run with root privileges -- and malware that obtains root privileges by exploiting a bug in privileged software.
+Even more recently, he invented and developed an initial prototype of SecureBlue++, an innovative CPU architecture that builds upon SecureBlue and provides "fine-grained" SecureBlue-like protection to protect the confidentiality and integrity of an application's information from the other software on a system including privileged software, like the operating system, device drivers and applications that run with root privileges -- and malware that obtains root privileges by exploiting a bug in privileged software.
+(This was the start of a trend across industry and academia to develop and experiment with "Secure Execution" (also known as "Confidential Computing")).

 He has been named an IBM Master Inventor and an IBM Distinguished Engineer and has received a number of "Outstanding Innovation", "Outstanding Technical Achievement" and Corporate awards.